 Figure 4.
 Photographic gallery of the Blagoveshchenskaya Church in Pokcha.
-On the left, the state of conservation in 2018, on the overall structural system and in the specific static units that characterise the statics of the entire complex.
-On the right, state of evolution in the damage on the main vault, from 2006 to 2019, with a fast increase due to the lack of intervention.
-Below, details of the constructive system that influence the robustness evaluation of the complex: signs of intervention for the functional conversion in power central, stratigraphic technology of masonry walls and distribution of steal structure inside the masonry.
+On the left, the state of conservation in 2018, the overall structural system and the specific static units that characterise the statics of the entire complex.
+On the right, evolution of the damage to the main vault from 2006 to 2019, which increased rapidly due to the lack of intervention.
+Details of the constructive system that influences the robustness evaluation of the complex.
+Indication of interventions for the functional conversion into a power central, stratigraphic technology of the masonry walls and distribution of a steal structure inside the masonry.